• Skip to primary navigation

 Pie Baking Tips:

-Brushing beaten egg on the top of the pie will help it bake up all golden and pretty.
-If you prefer to not use an egg wash you can use a little almond milk.
-The egg wash though will give it it’s best golden color.
+Brushing the beaten egg on top of the pie will help it bake up all golden and pretty.
+If you prefer not to use an egg wash, you can use a little almond milk.
+The egg wash, though, will give it its best golden color.

 More Gluten-Free Chicken Recipes You’ll Love: